harikesh12/CentralRepo/README.md

 # CentralRepo
 Adding comments so that people can understand.
-This repository is attached to pipeline..
+This repository is attached to pipeline...